-- trends (is the situation improving or becoming worse?) and seasonality (variations during the year); - gender and social inequalities some groups may be particularly affected, such as pastoralists, specific ethnic groups, orphans, internally displaced people and refugees; - other vulnerability determinants; - regional disparities.
+- trends (is the situation improving or becoming worse?) and seasonality (variations during the year); - gender and social inequalities some groups may be particularly affected, such as pastoralists, specific ethnic groups, orphans, internally displaced people and refugees; - other vulnerability determinants; - regional disparities and rural development.